EU restrictive measures in response to the crisis in Ukraine

 Instead of the G8 summit in Sochi, a G7 meeting was held in Brussels on 4-5 June 2014.
 Since then, meetings have continued within the G7 process.

-EU countries also supported the suspension of negotiations over Russia's joining the OECD and the International Energy Agency.
+EU countries also supported the suspension of negotiations over Russia's joining the OECD (The Organisation for Economic Co-operation and Development) and the International Energy Agency.